coder/docs/setup/configuration.md

   config.
 Your license should have been sent to you via email; if not, please reach out to your Coder sales representative.

+> If you do not have a license, you can try Coder for 60 days by generating a [free trial license](https://coder.com/trial).

 ### Creating Your License File

 Coder provides you with your licensing information, which looks like: